MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/create-extensibility-request.md

 ---
 # Create an extensibility request

 Microsoft's [ALAppExtension repository](https://github.com/microsoft/ALAppExtensions/blob/main/README.md#microsoft-al-application-add-ons-for-microsoft-dynamics-365-business-central) on GitHub is a place where Microsoft and our partners can collaborate on building add-on apps and vertical solutions in the AL language for [!INCLUDE [prod_short](../includes/prod_short.md)].

+This article describes how to submit a request for a code change from Microsoft.
+Before you create an extensibility request, check out these guidelines.
+This guidance can help you, and Microsoft, get to the right solution faster.

-These collaborations start through extensibility requests that you submit from the ALAppExtension repo.
+Collaborations start through extensibility requests that you submit from the ALAppExtension repo.
 For example, you might request a new integration event or that we make a function external so your extension can access it.
 To learn more about extensibility requests, go to [Extensibility requests](https://github.com/microsoft/ALAppExtensions/blob/main/README.md#extensibility-requests).

-Before you create an extensibility request, check out these guidelines.
-This guidance can help you, and Microsoft, get to the right solution faster.

 Extensibility requests are optional.
 However, submitting structured requests makes things easier for everyone and more likely to be implemented: